mdn/content/files/en-us/web/css/css_flow_layout/flow_layout_and_overflow/index.md

   </p>
 </div>
 <p>
-  Their names were Stephen and Joseph Montgolfier, they were papermakers by trade, and were noted as possessing thoughtful minds and a deep interest in all scientific knowledge and new discovery.
+Their names were Stephen and Joseph Montgolfier; they were papermakers by trade and were noted as possessing thoughtful minds and a deep interest in all scientific knowledge and new discoveries.
 </p>
 <p>
   Before that night—a memorable night, as it was to prove—hundreds of millions